Eco-Friendly Mold Removal Tips

 First, you need to know that mold loves warm, moist conditions, and that it can penetrate well below the surface.
 If, for example, you notice mold on the wall, you should be aware that it may be inside the wall as well.
 You need to get the area to dry out; keeping the humidity in your home low is actually a great way to prevent mold.
 A dehumidifier can be the best option for controlling humidity levels, although some companies also make containers full of absorbent materials that you can set out to draw water out of the air.

 You'll need to be consistent and determined about bringing the humidity level down.
 In the short term, the goal is to stop mold growth.
-In the long term, you should be thinking about prevention, and you may want to take a look around the house to think about all your humidity controlling options.
+In the long term, think about prevention, and take a look around the house to consider all your humidity controlling options.
 For example, you might need stronger fans in the bathroom and over the stove, and you could need to replace the weatherstripping around your windows.
 If your house is overshadowed by trees, it may be time for some strategic thinning.
 You should also clip undergrowth away from the walls of your home to provide lots of air circulation.

 Once you have the climate under control, take at look at the mold itself.
 You can actually clean up and successfully kill mold with some ingredients you may have inside the medicine cabinet or in the kitchen cupboard.

 Tea tree oil and grapeseed extract, used in a variety of body care products and sometimes added to baths to soothe the skin, happen to be great fungicides.
 If you have either, definitely consider using them.
 Tea tree oil smells strong, which can be a disadvantage, although the odor will disappear after a few days.
 Mix two teaspoons of either with two cups of water, add them to a spray bottle, and then squirt the affected area.
 Don't bathe it in liquid, as that will just up the moisture level and encourage mold growth.